Kava-Labs/kava/migrate/v0_17/migrate.md

 ### Before the upgrade

-Kava Labs has submitted a `SoftwareUpgradeProposal` that specifies block height __TBD__ as the final block height for kava-9.
+Kava Labs has submitted a `SoftwareUpgradeProposal` that specifies block height **TBD** as the final block height for kava-9.
 This height corresponds to approximately 15:00 UTC on March 10th.
 Once the proposal passes, the chain will shutdown automatically at the specified height and does not require manual intervention by validators.

 ### On the day of the upgrade

-**The kava chain is expected to halt at block height __TBD__, at approximately 15:00 UTC, and restart with new software at 18:00 UTC March 11th.
-Do not stop your node and begin the upgrade before 15:00UTC on March 10th, or you may go offline and be unable to recover until after the upgrade!**
+**The kava chain is expected to halt at block height **TBD**, at approximately 15:00 UTC, and restart with new software at 17:00 UTC March 10th.
+Do not stop your node and begin the upgrade before 15:00 UTC on March 10th, or you may go offline and be unable to recover until after the upgrade!**

-**Make sure the kvd process is stopped before proceeding and that you have backed up your validator**.
+**Make sure the kava process is stopped before proceeding and that you have backed up your validator**.
 Failure to backup your validator could make it impossible to restart your node if the upgrade fails.

 1. Export State (this **MUST** be done using **v0.16.x**)